business.com receives compensation from some of the companies listed on this page. Advertising Disclosure

 Open row

 Businesses use fleet management services to keep track of their assets, vehicles, equipment and drivers.
 Using GPS fleet management services, businesses can track their assets, including drivers, equipment and vehicles.
 The best services offer easy-to-use software, hardware that’s simple to install and valuable tracking, driver safety and fuel performance features.
-We researched a number of solutions, scrutinizing ease of use, price and safety features before arriving at our best picks for small businesses in 2023.
+We researched several solutions, scrutinizing ease of use, price and safety features before arriving at our best picks for small businesses in 2024.

 What Is GPS Fleet Management?